Old Town of Pontevedra: Urban planning

 The Basilica of Saint Mary Major and the Convent of San Francis mark the strategic points from west to east of the old town on two hills.
 Between them, the medieval city with its labyrinth of streets (ruas) and medieval squares was shaped.
-The streets were structured around a main axis that corresponds to the present-day Sarmiento and Isabel II streets, and from there the rest of the streets were divided, forming a classic example of a medieval city with a fishbone plan, where the streets are structured from a single central axis onto which the secondary streets are grafted.
+The streets were structured around a main axis that corresponds to the present-day Sarmiento and Isabel II streets, and from there the rest of the streets were divided, forming a classic example of a medieval city with a fishbone-like plan, where the streets are structured from a single central axis onto which the secondary streets are grafted.
+The Calle Real (Royal street) crosses part of the old town from north to south.
 Between the streets, the historic centre is dotted with squares of regular proportions, square or rectangular, with many noble houses with stone coats of arms, which air out the urban fabric and give it elegance.

-The main green area in the historic centre is the Casto Sampedro gardens annexed to the church and former convent of Saint Francis.
+The main green area in the historic centre is the Casto Sampedro gardens annexed to the church and former convent of Saint Francis, in the center of which is the Renaissance fountain of La Herrería.
 To the west is the Campillo de Santa María with the remains of the old wall and to the southwest of the old town is the Alameda de Pontevedra, the former orchard of the Dominicans.